GLOBAL MARKETS-Wall Street rallies on tech boost, European shares end flat

 Central bank balance sheets about to get a touch smallerhttps://tmsnrt.rs/3sbAXgw

-(Additional reporting by Sujata Rao and Alex Lawler in London and Anshuman Daga in Singapore; Editing by Tomasz Janowski, Emelia Sithole-Matarise and Mark Heinrich)
+(Additional reporting by Sujata Rao and Alex Lawler in London and Anshuman Daga in Singapore; Editing by Tomasz Janowski, Emelia Sithole-Matarise, Mark Heinrich and David Gregorio)

 ((christine.prentice@thomsonreuters.com; +1 (202) 843-6464;))